supabase/supabase/web/blog/2020-07-10-surviving-hacker-news.md

 ## The Ugly - migrating 1800 servers

-Let me start this section by saying that Digital Ocean have been pretty good for getting up and running.
-The experience was great to start with, but ended painfully.
+Let me start by saying that Digital Ocean have been great for getting up and running.
+The experience was simple to start with, but ended painfully.

-### Production errors
+### Digital Ocean production errors

 The first sign of problems were the frequent production errors.
 This is a screenshot of emails from Digital ocean for the month of June.

 <Image img={require('../static/img/digital-ocean-emails-errors.png')} alt="This image shows all the emails I was receiving from Digital Ocean.
 I was receiving an email every other day about servers which needed to be migrated."/>
 <br />

-Each of these emails represents one or more servers that has a server issue - most of the time it was 2 servers.
+Each of these emails represents one or more servers that has a critical issue:

 > We have identified an issue on the physical machine hosting one or more of your Droplets.
 In the event that we are not able to perform a live migration of a Droplet, we will perform an offline migration during which the Droplet will be powered off and migrated offline during the window.